 About the Author

 David is a technical writer, his works are regularly published in various papers and top-notch portals.
-His rich experience in project management software helps him offer a latest and fresh perspective on improved efficiency in workflows across organizations.
+His rich experience in project management software helps him offer a latest and fresh perspective on improved efficiency in workflows across organisations.
 His informative works on similar lines can be viewed on ProProfs Project.
 Follow David on Twitter @davidmiller4312 or connect on LinkedIn.